maxprofs-llc/AIS/outline.md

 ### AIS Technologies

 - Primarily JavaScript
+- Emphasis on building JS modules--individual features that can be plugged into various projects
+  - eg drag and drop file uploader
 - Work with clients in their language/stack of choice
 - Worked with a client to implement PHP scripts in word documents